piratesofsi/deployhub/README.md

 }
 ```

----

-## ☁️ Cloudflare R2
+## Cloudflare R2

-Deployment source files are stored in Cloudflare R2 using the deployment ID as an object-key prefix.
+Source files are stored using the deployment ID as an object-key prefix.

-Example:
+For example:

 ```text
 deploy-hub/